-The initial positions are widely distributed and the maximum distance between the UAV and ship platform is approximately 250 meters.
-During flights, the flight modes are switched from the ship platform/bar tracking to the corners tracking depending on the distance.
+The initial positions are widely distributed and the maximum distance between the UAV and the ship platform is approximately 250 meters.
+During flights, the flight modes are switched from the ship platform/horizon bar tracking to the corner points tracking depending on the distance.
 The results demonstrate stable long-range tracking capability in the presence of wind up to 9 m/s (17 knots).
-The time history of control inputs for a representative case is shown in Fig. 18a.
+The time history of control inputs for a representative case is shown in Fig. 22.